n1ght-hunter/igloo/README.md

     <img src="assets/igloo.png" alt="Igloo Logo" width="120" style="border-radius: 15px;" />
 </p>

-# WASM-Test: WebAssembly GUI Plugin System
+# Igloo: WebAssembly Plugin System for Iced

-A proof-of-concept WebAssembly plugin system for GUI applications using Rust, Iced, and the WebAssembly Component Model.
+Igloo is a modular plugin system for GUI applications, built with Rust, Iced, and the WebAssembly Component Model.
+It enables dynamic loading of UI components as secure, sandboxed WebAssembly plugins, making it easy to extend and customize desktop applications.

 ## Overview

-This project demonstrates how to build a modular GUI application where the UI components are loaded as WebAssembly plugins.
-The system uses:
+Igloo lets you:
+- Build desktop GUIs with plugins written in Rust or other WASM-compatible languages
+- Use WIT (WebAssembly Interface Types) for type-safe host/guest communication
+- Run plugins in a secure, isolated environment

 - **Host Application**: An Iced-based GUI application that manages and renders WebAssembly plugins
 - **Guest Plugins**: WebAssembly components that define UI elements and behavior